-3.2.2 MEPS Panel 24 Weight Development Process
+3.3.2 MEPS Panel 24 Weight Development Process

-The person-level weight for MEPS Panel 24 was developed using the 2019 MEPS Round 1 person-level weight as a "base" weight.
-For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2019 as well as raking to the same population control figures for December 2019 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2019.
-The same six variables employed for Panel 23 raking (educational attainment of the reference person, census region, MSA status, race/ethnicity, sex, and age) were used for Panel 24 raking.
-Again, the final weight for key, responding persons who were not in-scope on December 31, 2019 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 24 was developed using the 2019 full-year weight for an individual as a "base" weight for survey participants present in 2019.
+For key, in-scope members who joined an RU some time in 2020 after being out-of-scope in 2019, the initially assigned person-level weight was the corresponding 2019 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2020 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2020.
+The six standard variables employed for Panel 23 raking (education level, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 24 raking.
+Similar to Panel 23, the Panel 24 final weight for key, responding persons not in-scope on December 31, 2020 but in-scope earlier in the year was the nonresponse-adjusted person weight without raking.